 Tell us about what you created while you were here?
 Images and links appreciated!

 While I was at UAL I worked on two photographic projects.
 The first project was a continuation of a series that I'd started the previous year in my studio class at Parsons.
-For this series I photographed and interviewed black London youth who had colored hair.
+For this series I photographed and interviewed black London youth who had coloured hair.
 The other project I was working on deals with using image making to reaffirm the existence of black queer people.

 I just started my final year at Parsons School of Design, so I will be working on completing my final thesis project.